Select dominating color you like in your rug

 Select combination color you like with your primary color

 The fibre used to weave a rug affects the end look and feel of the finished product.It also has an impact on the durability of a rug, and the uses it’s suited for.

 |Rug Type||Texture||Durability||Moisture Resistance||Stain Resistance||Minimal Shedding||Sustainability|

 |Viscose / Art Silk / Rayon||Soft||Low / Average|

-Wool is an incredibly resilient natural fiber that comes from the shearing of sheep (and sometimes other animals like alpacas, goats or llamas).
+Wool is the most common rug material and its durability extends generations.
+It is an incredibly resilient natural fiber that comes from the shearing of sheep (and sometimes other animals like alpacas, goats or llamas).
+The fibres are cleaned, segregated, carded and spun into yarn.
 It is graded by the length of individual hairs and where that hair comes from on the animal’s body.
 The best wool often comes from the neck, belly and sections under the legs of the sheep, where it tends to be finer, softer and longer.
 Climate and habitat also contribute to the quality of wool, and most of Jaipur’s stock is sourced from India and New Zealand.

 for submitting your request.

 Thank You !

 Your services enquiry is submitted successfully.
 Our representative will contact you shortly.